Christ-Mind-Teachings/cmi-ftcm/_book2/chap07.md

 the world seems to offer.
 Its meaningless rewards and empty experiences have attracted you for a little while but now you see them for what they really are.
 Their meaningless wrappings disguise their content.
 Death is all you have ever found here.
-Eve1y experience has been but the prelude to death.
+Every experience has been but the prelude to death.
 Can anything, no matter how attractive the wrappings, mask the death it offers you unless you wish it so?